 In the 1990s and early 2000s, the University of Chicago was still a premier destination for quiet, bookish types, many of whom had their heart set on a future in research/academia.
-Always a haven for intellectuals, UChicago was more concerned with providing an epically rigorous educational experience (the school was then known as “where fun goes to die”), than with being viewed as “most-selective” in its admissions process.
-In 1993, an incredible 77% were admitted, and as recently as 2005, the university accepted 40% of those who applied.
+Always a haven for intellectuals, UChicago was more concerned with providing an epically rigorous educational experience (the school was then known as “where fun goes to die”), than with being viewed as “most selective” in its admissions process.
+In 1993, the University of Chicago acceptance rate was 77%, and as recently as 2005, the UChicago acceptance rate was still 40%.

 New leadership led to a more aggressive marketing of the school, as UChicago began seeking an increased number of applicants.
 By having a lower acceptance rate, perhaps even one on par with the Ivy League, the university would finally get the recognition it deserved as one of the most distinguished institutions of higher learning in the United States.
 Recognizing this history is important as it informs you that you shouldn’t feel too flattered when you receive a piece of mail from UChicago strongly encouraging you to apply.